HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **assignment** Set or re-set the value stored in the storage location denoted by a variable name.
 U
 -
-**unsigned** Unsigned is a keyword that is used as type specifier for integer types.
+**unsigned** A keyword that is used as type specifier for integer types.
 Indicates that the type only holds values greater than or equal to zero.